In addition to the new Terms, we have updated our software, with the goal of these changes being to make Clicky fully GDPR compliant.

-- For visitors that your privacy setting apply to, IP addresses are anonymized, and "Do Not Track" headers and "Opt Out" cookies are honored.
+- For visitors that your privacy setting apply to, IP addresses are anonymized, and "Opt Out" cookies are honored.

 - There is a new custom tracking option called visitor_consent.
 This allows you to override your visitor privacy settings for individual visitors by obtaining their consent to track Personal Data that you disclose up front.
 How you obtain consent from visitors and remember that consent is up to you, but supposing you do that, then privacy settings will be ignored for this visitor.

 - "Public access" is no longer an option to view data for a site.
 Viewing data requires some kind of authentication now, whether it's a user login or a private link.
 We must do this to protect End User personal data from being accidentally leaked to unauthorized parties.

 - Our new Data Processing Agreement ("DPA") is automatically amended to the Terms for business and commercial customers.
 The DPA covers our and your responsibilities when it comes to the GDPR and "Personal Data".
 It's important.
 Read it.

 - EEA citizens have the right under the GDPR to access, modify, and delete any Personal Data that Data Controllers (you) have about them.
 You are responsible for handling their inquiries.
 We are building tools for you to easily find, update, and delete their info, which will be available by May 25 2018.